rodrigoalcarazdelaosa/fisiquimicamente/content/EBAU/examenes-quimica.md

 widget = "portfolio"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 2  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 3  # Order that this section will appear.

-title = "Páginas amigas"
+title = "Exámenes EBAU"
-subtitle = ""
+subtitle = "Química"

 [content]
   # Page type to display.
 E.g. project.
-  page_type = "paginas-amigas"
+  page_type = "examenes-EBAU-quimica"

   # Filter toolbar (optional).
   # Add or remove as many filters (`[[content.filter_button]]` instances) as you like.